Françafrique: Etymology

 The term Françafrique was derived from the expression France-Afrique.
 The first known usage is in a 1945 editorial from the pro-colonial politician and journalist Jean Piot in the newspaper L'Aurore.
-It has often been mistakenly attributed to a 1955 discourse by President Félix Houphouët-Boigny of Ivory Coast, who advocated maintaining a close relationship with France, while acceding to independence.
+It has often been mistakenly attributed to a 1955 speech by President Félix Houphouët-Boigny of Ivory Coast, who advocated maintaining a close relationship with France even after independence.
 Close cooperation between Houphouët-Boigny and Jacques Foccart, chief advisor on African policy in the Charles de Gaulle and Georges Pompidou governments (1958–1974) is claimed by supporters to have contributed to the "Ivorian miracle" of economic and industrial progress.

-The term Françafrique was subsequently used by François-Xavier Verschave as the title of his 1998 book, La Françafrique: le plus long scandale de la République, which criticises French policies in Africa.
-Verschave and the association Survie, of which he was president until his death in 2005, re-used the expression of Houphouët-Boigny to name and denounce the many concealed bonds between France and Africa.
+The term Françafrique was subsequently used by François-Xavier Verschave as the title of his 1998 book, La Françafrique : le plus long scandale de la République ("Françafrique: the longest-lasting scandal in the Republic"), which criticises French policies in Africa.

-By announcing the end of Françafrique, since the successive governments of the former French possessions in Africa gained independence, France is only proving that the process of decolonization is an unfinished process.
+Successive French governments in the past decades have repeatedly declared the end of Françafrique, which only goes to show how decolonization is still an unfinished process.